sultanowskii/itmo-edu/README.md

 yet another ITMO SE labs/hws repo

-have a great day :)
+have no idea why am I doing this